surya-io777/service-screener-v2/README.md

-# Service Screener
+# QuadraRecon

 An open source guidance tool for the AWS environment.
 Click [here](https://dev.d11el1twchxpia.amplifyapp.com/index.html) for sample report.

 ***Important note***: *The generated report has to be hosted locally and MUST NOT be internet accessible*

-This version of Service Screener may not compatible with the Greater China region.
+This version of QuadraRecon may not compatible with the Greater China region.
 Our community folks have made it work [here](https://github.com/lijh-aws-tools/service-screener-cn).

 ## Overview
-Service Screener is a tool that runs automated checks on AWS environments and provides recommendations based on AWS and community best practices.
+QuadraRecon is a tool that runs automated checks on AWS environments and provides recommendations based on AWS and community best practices.

 AWS customers can use this tool on their own environments and use the recommendations to improve the Security, Reliability, Operational Excellence, Performance Efficiency and Cost Optimisation at the service level.

 This tool aims to complement the [AWS Well Architected Tool](https://aws.amazon.com/well-architected-tool/).

 ## How does it work?
-Service Screener uses [AWS CloudShell](https://aws.amazon.com/cloudshell/), a free service that provides a browser-based shell to run scripts using the AWS CLI.
+QuadraRecon uses [AWS CloudShell](https://aws.amazon.com/cloudshell/), a free service that provides a browser-based shell to run scripts using the AWS CLI.
 It runs multiple `describe` and `get` API calls to determine the configuration of your environment.

 ## How much does it cost?
 Running this tool is free as it is covered under the AWS Free Tier.
 If you have exceeded the free tier limits, each run will cost less than $0.01.